 Instrument Rating Bay Area

 Congratulations – you have earned your Private Pilot License, and have become proficient at flying VFR.
 The next logical step in your pilot training is an instrument rating.
-Not only does this refine your airplane handling skills far beyond those of a regular VFR pilot, gives you new skills and a new challenge, but it is also an incredibly useful addition to your license when flying for added flexibility – mornings are regularly socked in before 11am in the Bay Area, however an Instrument Rating will allow you to punch through the thin marine layer and be on your way.
-From a safety perspective, an Instrument Rating is invaluable and gives you the ability to either continue your journey or make a safe landing when conditions fall below VFR minimums.
-IFR does not mean bad-weather flying, it means safe flying.
+Not only does being instrument-rated refine your flying skills far beyond those of a regular VFR pilot and add important new abilities, it also is an incredibly useful addition to your flying privileges.
+Whether it is the typical Bay Area morning marine layer over the field or clouds on your flight path to your destination, an Instrument Rating will allow you to be on your way instead of sitting on the ground.
+From a safety perspective, an Instrument Rating is an invaluable asset: IFR does not mean bad-weather flying, it means safe flying.

 With an instrument rating, you are able to:

 - Fly in airspace above 18,000 MSL (Class A airspace)